momentim/CCC25/content/whats-on/book-club/index.md

 The book list varies, but we aim to include titles that are engaging, thought-provoking, and accessible.
 Some may explore life, faith, or human experience more deeply, while others might just be a good story that gets us talking.

-Book selections will be announced ahead of each meeting, and we’ll make sure they’re easy to find — whether from the library, online, or borrowed from a friend.
+Book selections will be announced ahead of each meeting below, and we’ll make sure they’re easy to find — whether from the library, online, or borrowed from a friend.
 If you ever need help getting a copy, just let us know.

 {{< books-for-bookclub >}}